 Greg Duncan is Distinguished Professor in the Department of Education at the University of California, Irvine.
 With a 1974 Ph.D. in Economics, Duncan spent the first two decades of his career at the University of Michigan working on, and ultimately directing, the Panel Study of Income Dynamics (PSID) data collection project, which, in 2001, was named by the National Science Foundation to be one of the 50 most significant NSF-funded projects in the organization’s history.

-Frederick Erickson was George F. Kneller Professor of Anthropology of Education at the University of California, Los Angeles (UCLA) from 1998-2011, and from 2000-2006 he was director of research at the Corinne A. Seeds University Elementary School, UCLA’s laboratory school.
-He received his bachelors and masters degrees in the history of music and his PhD in education at Northwestern University.
+From 1998-2011 Frederick Erickson was George F. Kneller Professor of Anthropology of Education at the University of California, Los Angeles (UCLA), where from 2000-2006 he was director of research at the Corinne A. Seeds University Elementary School, UCLA.
+Since 2015 he has been Professorial Lecturer in the Department of Linguistics, Georgetown University.

 DOROTHY L. ESPELAGE

-Dorothy L. Espelage is the William C. Friday Distinguished Professor of Education at the University of North Carolina at Chapel Hill.
-Previously, she was professor of Psychology at the University of Florida.
+Dorothy L. Espelage is William C. Friday Distinguished Professor Education at the University of North Carolina at Chapel Hill.
+She studies youth violence and conducts large-scale school-based evaluations of social-emotional learning programs.

-Michael Feuer is Dean of the Graduate School of Education and Human Development and Professor of Education Policy at The George Washington University, and President of the National Academy of Education.
-Before coming to GW, for the previous 17 years Feuer held positions at the National Research Council of the National Academies, most recently as the executive director of the Division of Behavioral and Social Sciences and Education.
+Michael Feuer is dean of the Graduate School of Education and Human Development and professor of education policy at the George Washington University, past president of the National Academy of Education, and nonresident senior fellow at the Brookings Institution.
+He came to GW in 2010 from the National Academies of Sciences, Engineering, and Medicine, where he was the founding director of the Board on Testing and Assessment, founding director of the Center for Education, and executive director of the Division of Behavioral and Social Sciences and Education.

-David Figlio is the Orrington Lunt Professor Dean of the School of Education and Social Policy at Northwestern University, as well as Research Associate at the National Bureau of Economic Research.
-He earned his PhD in Economics in 1995 from the University of Wisconsin-Madison.
+David Figlio serves as Provost of the University of Rochester.
+He was previously the Orrington Lunt Professor and Dean of the School of Education and Social Policy at Northwestern University, and he is a Research Associate at the National Bureau of Economic Research.

-Robert Floden is University Distinguished Professor and Dean of the College of Education, Michigan State University.
+Robert Floden is University Distinguished Professor and Dean Emeritus of the Michigan State University College of Education.
 Floden received an AB with honors in philosophy from Princeton University and an MS in statistics and PhD in philosophy of education from Stanford University.

 Megan Franke is an education professor in the Graduate School of Education and Information Studies at UCLA.
-Franke’s research focuses on understanding and supporting teacher learning for both preservice and inservice teachers.
+FMegan Franke is an education professor in the School of Education and Information Studies at UCLA.
+Her research focuses on understanding and supporting teacher learning for both preservice and inservice teachers.

-Sarah Warshauer Freedman is Professor of the Graduate School at the University of California, Berkeley where she served as founding faculty director for the Multicultural Urban Secondary English (MUSE) Credential and MA program until 2014 and for 10 years directed the National Center for the Study of Writing and Literacy.
-Her research focuses on how students who are most underserved by US schools and universities learn to write and how teachers learn to teach these students.
+Sarah Warshauer Freedman is Professor of the Graduate School at the University of California, Berkeley where she was also affiliated with the Human Rights Center.
+She served as founding faculty directed the National Center for the Study of Writing and Literacy and the Multicultural Urban Secondary English (MUSE) Credential and MA program.

 Susan Fuhrman is the President Emerita of Teachers College, Columbia University, founding Director of the Consortium for Policy Research in Education (CPRE), and immediate Past-President of the National Academy of Education.
 Dr. Fuhrman’s substantial leadership track record includes her term as Dean of the University of Pennsylvania’s Graduate School of Education from 1995-2006, where she was also the school’s George and Diane Weiss Professor of Education.